RafaelSimionato/RafaelSimionato/README.md

 Computer Programmeur
 ------------------------

+Welcome, I like to write code and create Software and Systems.
+In my Repository you will find some of my studies and works.
+The languages I use most in my projects are usually: PHP, JavaScript, Python, MySQL, HTML and CSS

 * 🌍  I'm based in Utrecht - Nederland
 * ✉️  You can contact me at [simionatoscript@gmail.com](mailto:simionatoscript@gmail.com)
-* 🧠  I'm learning JSON, React and Dutch language :)
+* 🧠  Right now, I'm learning more about JSON, Laravel, PHP APIs, React Native and everything that involves Blockchain and Metaverse technologies whenever I have time.
+I'm also studying the Dutch language :)
 * 🤝  I'm open to collaborating on Interesting projects

 ### Skills